autorope/donkeydocs/docs/utility/donkey.md

 donkey consync [--dir = <data_path>] [--delete=<y|n>]
 ```

-* Run on the host computer
+* On your host computer, create a public key if you don't already have one.
+This identifies you to other computer's without the need to give up your password.
+See [The Car Connection](donkey#the_car_connection) for how to create a public key.
-* First copy your public key to the pi so you don't need a password for each rsync:
+* You can copy your public key to the pi so you don't need a password for each rsync:

 ```bash
 cat ~/.ssh/id_rsa.pub | ssh pi@<your pi ip> 'cat >> .ssh/authorized_keys'
 ```

-* If you don't have a id_rsa.pub then google how to make one
 * Edit your config.py and make sure the fields `PI_USERNAME`, `PI_HOSTNAME`, `PI_DONKEY_ROOT` are setup.
 Only on windows, you need to set `PI_PASSWD`.
 * This command may be run from `~/mycar` dir